-The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (September 30) released the findings of its food safety report for last month.
-The results of about 7,100 food samples tested were satisfactory except for 10 samples that were announced earlier.
-The overall satisfactory rate was about 99.9 per cent.
+The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (September 29) released the findings of its food safety report for last month.
+The results of about 9 100 food samples tested were found to be satisfactory except for 12 unsatisfactory samples which were announced earlier.
+The overall satisfactory rate was 99.9 per cent.

 The microbiological tests covered pathogens and hygiene indicators; the chemical tests included testing for pesticides, preservatives, metallic contaminants, colouring matters, veterinary drug residues and others; and the radiation level tests included testing for radioactive caesium and iodine in samples collected from imported food from different regions.